-Rui Abreu and André Riboira Dept. of Informatics Engineering University of Porto Porto, Portugal rui@computer.org, andre.riboira@fe.up.pt

-Franz Wotawa Institute for Software Technology Graz University of Technology Graz, Austria wotawa@ist.tugraz.at
+Dept. of Informatics Engineering, University of Porto, Portugal rui@computer.org, andre.riboira@fe.up.pt Institute for Software Technology, Graz University of Technology, Austria wotawa@ist.tugraz.at

-Abstract-Despite being staggeringly error prone, spreadsheets can be viewed as a highly flexible end-users programming environment.
-As a consequence, spreadsheets are widely adopted for decision making, and may have a serious economical impact for the business.
+Abstract.
+Despite being staggeringly error prone, spreadsheets can be viewed as a highly flexible end-users programming environment.
+As a consequence, spreadsheets are widely adopted for decision making by end-users, and may have a serious economical impact for the business.
 Hence, approaches for aiding the process of pinpointing the faulty cells in a spreadsheet are of great value.
-We present a constrain-based approach, CONBUG, for debugging spreadsheets.
-The approach takes as input a (faulty) spreadsheet and a test case that reveals the fault and computes a set of diagnosis candidates for the debugging problem we are trying to solve.
-To compute the set of diagnosis candidates we convert the spreadsheet and test case to a constraint satisfaction problem.
-From our experimental results, we conclude that CONBUG can be of added value for the end user to pinpoint faulty cells.
+In this paper we present a constrainbased approach for debugging spreadsheets.
+We coin the approach CON-BUG.
+Essentially, the approach takes as input a (faulty) spreadsheet and a test case that reveals the fault (a test case specifies values for the input cells as well as the expected values for the output cells) and computes a set of diagnosis candidates for the debugging problem we are trying to solve.
+To compute the set of diagnosis candidates we convert the spreadsheet and test case to a constraint satisfaction problem (CSP), modeled using the state-of-the-art constraint solver MINION.
+We use a case study, in particular using a spreadsheet taken from the well-known EUSES Spreadsheet Corpus, to better explain the different phases of the approach as well as to measure the efficiency of CONBUG.
+We conclude that CONBUG can be of added value for the end user in order to pinpoint faulty cells.